sfl7781/kickstarter-analysis/README.md

 ### Overview of Project

-####        Louise has a play called 'Fever' that is close to its fundraising goal.
-To assist Louise in her launch parameters additional analysis was done on other plays to help in her success.
-The data will show how launch date and funding goals can effect the outcomes of different campaigns in the plays category.
+#### Louise has a play that is close to its fundraising goal.
+To assist her in a successful launch additional analysis was done on other Plays.
+The analysis will show how launch dates and funding goals can effect the outcomes of different campaigns that fall in the Plays category.

 ### Analysis and Challenges

-#### Challenges and Difficulties Encountered
+#### Kickstarter campaign data was used in this report.
+Five formulated columns were added to the raw data in order to extract the data points need for analysis (Columns with formulas have a 'blue' fill in their header).
+Pivot tables and charts were created to present a clear picture of those points of interest for the Client.

+#### There weren't any challenges presented in the manipulation of the data.
+But lack of familiarity with writing formulas, creating and using pivot tables and charts, in excel, could present a challenge in manipulating the data for your needs.
+Challenges could be presented by way of outliers that can skew the data (ie. campaign goals of $1.00 in the success category) and in the limitations of data should the Client require other knowledge for their success that isn't represented in your data.

 ### Results